Los Angeles Union Station: Link Union Station

 During construction, several tracks may be taken out of service due to their extension.
 To make up for the temporary loss of those platforms, track 13 was revitalized for use and tracks 14 & 15 were re-constructed.
 The project was completed on October 17, 2012.
 Once the Link US project is finished, the run-through tracks and tracks 13–14 will be in regular use (track 15 will be used for storage), resulting in a 40% increase in track capacity.

 On July 27, 2019, the Metro board officially approved and certified the Final Environmental Impact Report (FEIR) for the Link US Union Station run-through tracks project.
 The FIER has an expanded central concourse hallway to replace the new elevated concourse proposed in the Draft EIR, and also eliminated the loop tracks.
 These modifications reduced project costs while prioritizing rider convenience while transferring between trains.
-A funding plan for the project was approved on April 21, 2020, with the project's completion targeted for 2026.
+A funding plan for the project was approved on April 21, 2020, with the project's Phase A completion targeted for 2028.

 In 2021, this project began construction, causing partial closure of platforms at this station.
+As of October 2023, Metro estimates that the first phase of the project will open in 2028.

-Former Run-Through Tracks Project
+Former run-through tracks project

-California Department of Transportation (Caltrans) and the Federal Railroad Administration previously drafted a plan to create run-through tracks at Union Station, but the project involved just four tracks and lacked the station "loop" limiting usage of the tracks just to trains heading to or from the south.
+Caltrans and the Federal Railroad Administration previously drafted a plan to create run-through tracks at Union Station, but the project involved just four tracks and lacked the station "loop" limiting usage of the tracks just to trains heading to or from the south.

 The final environmental impact report for the "Los Angeles Union Station Run-Through Tracks Project" was published by the FRA in November 2005.